solislemuslab/mycovirus-ml/meetings.md

 - Keep most updated version in github
 - Do not push data, PDF, images or big files to github
 - Feel free to email or schedule meetings ahead of time if problems arise, always better to ask questions sooner!

+# Meeting 12/3
+- talk about the data and overall objectives
+- data not aligned, so we are waiting for the alignments

+# Next meeting
+- understand data: problem with alignments (meet with helena)
+- weekly group meeting: wait for next semester